How To Remove Linux And Install

 Using the Linux setup floppy disc to start your computer, type fdisk at the command prompt and hit ENTER.

-NOTE: Type m at the command prompt and press ENTER for instructions on how to use the Fdisk program.
+NOTE: Type m at the command prompt and press ENTER for instructions on using the Fdisk program.

-To view partition information, enter p at the command prompt and click ENTER.
-Information about hard drive 1, partition 1 is listed first, followed by information about hard disc 1, partition 2.
+Enter p at the command prompt to view partition information and click ENTER.
+Information about hard drive 1, partition 1 is listed first, followed by details about hard disc 1, partition 2.

 At the command prompt, type d and hit ENTER.
 The partition number that you want to erase is then requested of you.
 To remove partition number 1, enter 1 and then press ENTER.
-Up until all of the partitions have been erased, repeat this process.
+Repeat this process until all of the partitions have been erased.

 To add this information to the partition table, type w and hit ENTER.
-As data is being written to the partition table, certain error messages might be produced; however, they shouldn't be significant at this time as installing the new operating system will come after restarting the computer.
+As data is being written to the partition table, specific error messages might be produced; however, they shouldn't be significant now, as installing the new operating system will come after restarting the computer.

 To end the Fdisk utility, enter q at the command prompt and click ENTER.